About the Study

 Welcome to the Solutions for Celiac website.

-This NIH-funded clinical research study has been designed to assess the drink-based investigational medication latiglutenase and its ability to relieve common symptoms suffered by celiac disease patients after accidental gluten exposure in a real-world setting.
-Latiglutenase consists of a combination of two enzymes which efficiently degrade gluten in the stomach when taken during meals.
+This NIH-funded clinical research study has been designed to assess the drink-based study medication latiglutenase and, in conjunction with a gluten-free diet, its ability to relieve common symptoms suffered by celiac disease patients typically experienced after accidental gluten exposure.

-Participants will receive all study supplies, including the investigational medication as well as all study-related tests and procedures at no cost.
-Qualified participants may be reimbursed for study participation, including transportation costs.
+Participants will receive all study supplies, including the study medication, as well as all study-related tests and procedures, at no cost.
+Qualified participants may be reimbursed for study participation, including transportation and parking costs.

-Please help advance a therapy for celiac patients by clicking the “See If You Pre-Qualify” button to learn more.
+Help advance a therapy for celiac patients by clicking the “See If You Qualify” button to learn more.
 Should you pre-qualify for the study, a study staff member will contact you and share additional study details as well as answer any of your questions.

 For further information, refer to our study page on ClinicalTrials.gov.